Flixbox/lp-compat/docs/intro.md

 `/Android/data/ru.<random letters>.<random letters>/files/LuckyPatcher/Modified`

-Use X-Plore if you can't find a file manager with access to the
+Use [X-Plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore) if you can't find a file manager with access to the path.

 You can delete everything in this `Modified` folder.
 It only contains your patched APKs and some metadata.